MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 \subsection{Evaluation Metrics}

-To evaluate the trade-off between performance and safety, we use the following metrics: \textbf{(1) Cumulative Cost:} The total cost $\int_0^T l(x(s))ds + \varphi(x(T))$ accumulated along safe trajectories. \textbf{(2) Safety Rate:} The fraction of agents that remain collision-free for the entire horizon, quantifying per-agent safety. \textbf{(3) Safe Scenarios:} The fraction of scenarios in which all agents remain collision-free for the entire horizon, reflecting collective safety guarantees.
+To evaluate the trade-off between performance and safety, we use the following metrics: \textbf{(1) Cumulative Cost:} The total cost $\int_0^T l(x(s))ds + \varphi(x(T))$ accumulated along safe trajectories. \textbf{(2) Safety Rate:} The fraction of agents that remain collision-free for the entire horizon, quantifying per-agent safety. \textbf{(3) Safe Scenarios:} The fraction of scenarios in which all agents remain collision-free for the entire horizon, reflecting collective safety across the multi-agent system.